OpenNebula/docs/source/management_and_operations/vm_management/vm_instances.rst

 |sunstone_vm_charter|

-After enable the creation of Charters, you have to define the schedule actions that has a charter.
+After enabling the creation of Charters, you have to define the schedule actions that have a charter.
 To do that, you only need to modify the file ``sunstone-server.conf`` in the :ref:`FireEdge configuration <fireedge_conf>`.

 To explain that, we are gonna use an example: